markgat/pandas/README.md

 # pandas
 Large data set of grades, students, and budgets spanning 15 schools analytically explored through Pandas' DataFrame capabilities.
 Passing rate is  defined as having a score that is equal to or greater than 70.
-Education is essential, and having the analytical skills to see what is going within institutions is invaluable.
+Education is essential, and having the analytical skills to see what is occurring within institutions is invaluable.
 ![school](school.jpg)
 ## Getting Started
 ### Installing